voxpupuli/hiera-eyaml/README.md

     IZGeunzwhqfmEtGiqpvJJQ5wVRdzJVpTnANBA5qxeA==]
 </pre>

-eYaml also supports encrypted values within arrays, hashes, nested arrays and nested hashes
+eYaml also supports encrypted values within arrays, hashes, nested arrays and nested hashes (see below for examples)

 N.B. when using the multi-line string syntax (i.e. >) **don't wrap encrypted strings with "" or ''**

 Setup
 =====

-# Generate keys
+### Generate keys

 The first step is to create a pair of keys on the Puppet master